Are low frequency macroeconomic variables important for high frequency electricity prices?: Data Description

 The sample spans from 1 January 2006 to 31 December 2019 for both countries.
-We use the first seven years as estimation sample and the last seven years as forecast evaluation period.
+We use the first seven years as an estimation sample and the last seven years as a forecast evaluation period.
 The historical dynamics of these series are reported in Fig. \ref{Graph_Ger} for Germany and in Fig. \ref{Graph_Ita} for Italy.
-Prices clearly show the new stylized fact of ``downside'' spikes together with mean-reversion.
-On the other hand, in panel (b) of Fig. \ref{Graph_Ger} and \ref{Graph_Ita}, we show the daily and monthly dynamics of the oil prices.
-The black (daily) and the red (monthly) lines show the same course during the entire sample size.
-In particular, the oil price shows two strong falls, the first around the end of 2008 and the beginning of 2009; the second around the end of 2014.
+Prices clearly show the new stylized fact of ``downside'' spikes together with mean-reversion. {On the other hand, Fig. \ref{Graph_Oil_Gas} shows the daily and monthly dynamics of the oil prices jointly with the daily gas prices.
+The black (daily) and the red (monthly) lines show the same course during the entire sample size.} In particular, the oil price shows two strong falls, the first around the end of 2008 and the beginning of 2009; the second around the end of 2014.
 Regarding the first fall, the drop in oil prices that started in 2008 takes place against the backdrop of the global financial crisis.
 In fact, the oil prices drop from historic highs of $141.06\$$ in July 2008 to $40.07\$$ in March 2009.
-After an increase of the oil prices in the following years, the second fall appears in the fourth quarter of 2014 as robust global production exceeded demand, thus leading to a sharp decline.
+After an increase in the oil prices in the following years, the second fall appears in the fourth quarter of 2014 as robust global production exceeded demand, thus leading to a sharp decline.